 “The research shows that the happiest couples with the most sustainable marriages are the ones who actively cultivate them all the time and prioritize them as opposed to waiting around for them to happen,” she says.
 “Because, like with anything, the newness of something, those heightened positive emotions, the level and the frequency just naturally don’t occur as much as in the beginning of a relationship, the falling-in-love stage.”

 One activity that Pileggi and her husband discuss in Happy Together is a ‘Positive Relationship Portfolio,’ And yes, it is actually a portfolio: of pictures, mementos, and other such items that mean something in your relationship.
-If that’s your style or not, we get it.
+If that’s not your style, we get it.
 The point of the exercise is to devote time to thinking about the fond memories, which, per Pileggi, is extremely important.
 However you do it is up to you.

 3. Savor Experiences